-AGI defines Adjusted EBITDA as earnings (or loss) from operations before the items in the table below including non-recurring charges of \$188,665.
-Adjusted EBITDA is an important measure of our operating performance because it allows management, investors and analysts to evaluate and assess our core operating results from period-to-period after removing the impact of items of a non-operational nature that affect comparability.
+AGI defines Adjusted EBITDA as earnings (or loss) from operations before the items in the table below including non-recurring charges of \$118,872.
+Adjusted EBITDA is an important measure of our operating performance because it allows management, investors and analysts to evaluate and assess our core operating results from period-to-period after removing the impact of items of a non-operational nature or non recurring costs that affect comparability.